U.S. Route 17 in Virginia: Yorktown to Fredericksburg

 US 17 continues northwest as a two-lane road that follows the eastern boundary of Fort A.P.
 Hill.
 The U.S. Highway passes through Rappahannock Academy, named for a defunct military school, Moss Neck, and Olney Corner before curving west.
 US 17 becomes Mills Drive on entering Spotsylvania County.
-At New Post, the highway intersects SR 2, which heads south as Sandy Lane Drive toward Bowling Green and north concurrent with US 17 Business as Tidewater Trail toward Fredericksburg.
-US 17 crosses over CSX's RF&P Subdivision as it heads west to its junction with US 1 (Jefferson Davis Highway) at Massaponax.
+At New Post, the highway intersects SR 2, which heads south as Sandy Lane Drive toward Bowling Green and north concurrent with US 17 Bus. as Tidewater Trail toward Fredericksburg.
+US 17 crosses over CSX Transportation's RF&P Subdivision as it heads west to its junction with US 1 (Jefferson Davis Highway) at Massaponax.
 The two U.S. Highways run together through a commercial area north to a partial cloverleaf interchange with I-95.
-US 17 follows the six-lane Interstate north through a cloverleaf interchange with SR 3 (Germanna Highway) within the city of Fredericksburg and over the Rappahannock River on the Rappahannock Falls Bridge.
-North of the river in Stafford County, US 17 separates from I-95 for the last time on its entire route and receives the northern end of US 17 Business at a cloverleaf interchange in Falmouth.
+US 17 follows the six-lane Interstate north through a cloverleaf interchange with SR 3 (Plank Road) within the city of Fredericksburg and over the Rappahannock River on the Rappahannock Falls Bridge.
+North of the river in Stafford County, US 17 separates from I-95 for the last time on its entire route and receives the northern end of US 17 Bus. at a cloverleaf interchange in Falmouth.

 Fredericksburg to Winchester

-US 17 continues northwest as Warrenton Road, a four-lane divided highway that passes businesses and heads northeast of a park and ride lot.
+US 17 continues northwest as Warrenton Road, a four-lane divided highway that passes businesses and heads northeast of a park-and-ride lot.
 The road enters more rural areas and passes through Berea, Paynes Corner, Hartwood, and Storck on its way to the Fauquier County line at Deep Run.
 The U.S. Highway continues northwest as Marsh Road through Goldvein, Sumerduck, and Morrisville before crossing over Norfolk Southern Railway's Washington District and intersecting SR 28 (Catlett Road) in Bealeton.
 At Opal, US 17 joins US 15 and US 29 (James Madison Highway) to head north to Warrenton.
 At the three U.S. Highways' intersection with their respective business routes, the highway becomes a freeway.
-US 17, US 15, and US 29 have a diamond interchange with SR 643 (Meetze Road/Lee Street) before the combination partial cloverleaf and directional interchange where US 17 diverges from US 15 and US 29, which head toward Washington as Lee Highway, and all three highways meet the northern end of US 15 Business and US 29 Business (Lee Highway), which are used to reach the eastern end of US 211.
-US 17 briefly passes through the town limits of Warrenton while heading northwest to a partial interchange with the northern end of US 17 Business (James Madison Highway).
+US 17, US 15, and US 29 have a diamond interchange with SR 643 (Meetze Road/Lee Street) before the combination partial cloverleaf and directional interchange where US 17 diverges from US 15 and US 29, which head toward Washington as Lee Highway, and all three highways meet the northern end of US 15 Bus. and US 29 Bus.
+(Lee Highway), which are used to reach the eastern end of US 211.
+US 17 briefly passes through the town limits of Warrenton while heading northwest to a partial interchange with the northern end of US 17 Bus.
+(James Madison Highway).